eBPF matters because it changes not just one utility, but the level at which engineers can observe system behavior.

 What is eBPF

-eBPF (extended Berkeley Packet Filter) lets small programs run safely in kernel context and extend operating-system behavior without changing kernel source code or loading a separate kernel module.
+Looking deep into a running system, or changing its behavior, used to mean touching the kernel — patching sources or loading a separate module, with the risk of crashing the machine. eBPF (extended Berkeley Packet Filter) removes that trade-off: small programs run safely in kernel context and extend operating-system behavior without changing kernel source code or loading a separate kernel module.

-After loading, an eBPF program passes through the kernel verifier, which rejects unsafe operations and checks that execution terminates.
+Safety here rests on verification, not trust.
+After loading, an eBPF program passes through the kernel verifier, which rejects unsafe operations and checks that execution terminates — a program with an infinite loop never gets to run.
 The program is then interpreted or JIT-compiled so it can run with low overhead.

 The execution model is event-driven: a program attaches to a kernel hook point such as a system call, network event, or tracing point, and runs only when that event occurs.